Setting up a Business Includes:

-It is for this reason that taking out some professional indemnity insurance or PI insurance may be thought to be a wise precaution.
+It is for this reason that taking out professional indemnity insurance or PI insurance may be thought to be a wise precaution.
 The aim of professional indemnity insurance, or PI insurance is cover against the serious financial issues that could result from any litigation and court action.

 While every precaution and care can be taken to prevent problems, there is a small but finite risk of clients taking legal action.
 Even the most respectable companies can find themselves in dispute with a client over a mistake.

 This can have disastrous consequences for a small company or business and a as result it is worth considering the protection offered by professional indemnity insurance or PI insurance cover.